Personal Flying Car, The ‘Flyer’ By Kitty Hawk, Now Available For Test Flights

 — Matt McFarland (@mattmcfarland) June 6, 2018

 If the rollout is successful, the Flyer could certainly revolutionize the transportation industry.
 And that’s exactly what the company is hoping for.

-Reichert said that “We want to design something that’s truly useful, and that will improve the way people carry themselves around.”
+“We want to design something that’s truly useful, and that will improve the way people carry themselves around,” Reichert said.

 Interested in owning your own flying car?
 The price for a Flyer is yet to be announced, but potential customers can apply for an invitation to purchase one, according to Digital Trends.
 First dibs are given to amusement parks and other partners looking for fleets of Flyers.